About

 • Forensics Field Trip

 Miss Maier's ‘02 Forensics class took a field trip to the BCPD Forensics Services Lab.
 They met Director Lawrence and toured the entire lab including ballistics, latent prints, chemistry, biology, and cyber technology.
 Students participated in demonstrations regarding latent fingerprints on a car, identifying prints using UV light, and running chemical tests on samples suspected of containing drugs.
-The goal was for students to compare what they already know and see on TV to real-life.
+The goal was for students to compare what they already know and see on TV to real-life scenarios.
 Students ascertained information regarding college or job training to prepare for a career in forensics.

 • Concordia Prep Honors Veterans Day